-A dismissal will be considered ‘unfair’ if in the circumstances it was harsh, unjust or unreasonable.
+A dismissal will be considered ‘unfair’ if, in the circumstances, it was harsh, unjust or unreasonable.
 The FWC will consider:

 Where an employee is alleged to have committed serious misconduct the unfair aspect of the dismissal is considered in the context of the seriousness of the misconduct.
 Serious misconduct is defined as ‘…conduct that is willful or deliberate and that is inconsistent with the continuation of the employment contract.’
-Conduct which also causes serious and imminent risk to the health and safety of a person or to the reputation, viability or profitability of the employer’s business will also be considered as serious misconduct.
+Conduct that also causes serious and imminent risk to the health and safety of a person or to the reputation, viability or profitability of the employer’s business will also be considered serious misconduct.

 In cases of serious misconduct, the FWC will consider whether the dismissal is ‘sound, defensible or well-founded’.
 The Commission will also consider even where there is a valid reason for the dismissal and if summary dismissal was a disproportionate response.

 After lodging an application for unfair dismissal with the FWC an employer will be entitled to respond to the application and submit any jurisdictional or factual objections they may have to the claim.
 Following the receipt of an employee response, the FWC will list the matter for a conciliation conference.
 Usually, a conciliation conference is held over the telephone and does not require the parties to be in the same room.
 If the matter cannot be resolved at the conciliation conference, the matter will proceed to a formal hearing or conference at which time the outcome is made by a Member of the FWC.